factorhouse/examples/fh-local-flink-table-iceberg/README.md

-## Flink Table Application for Orders Sink in Iceberg
+## Lab 8: Flink Table API - Loading Order Events from Kafka into Iceberg

-This lab demonstrates how to deploy a Kafka–Flink–Iceberg pipeline that ingests fake order data into Kafka and writes it to an Iceberg table.
-It uses Spark SQL to create the sink table due to Flink's lack of hidden partitioning support.
-The Flink job is built as a shadow JAR and deployed via Docker or Flex, with output verified in MinIO.
+Deploy a Kafka-to-Iceberg pipeline using Flink's Table API.
+This lab demonstrates how to configure the job, compile it as a shadow JAR, and run it in Docker or Flex.
+Sink table is defined via Spark SQL due to Flink's partitioning limitations.

 ## How to start